jmuf/EosRucioPlugin/README.md

 Configuration
 -------------

-The project provides in the **config** directory configuration files examples for all three daemons that need to run on the box.
-Besides the ususal xrootd and cms configuration directives, we introduce a new tag: **eosrucio** used to configure various parameter values relating to the **Rucio** scheme.
+The project provides in the **config** directory configuration file examples for all three daemons that need to run on the box.
+Besides the usual xrootd and cms configuration directives, we introduce a new tag: **eosrucio** used to configure various parameter values relating to the **Rucio** scheme.
 Below one can find a brief description of them.